 This year, why not cut your own tree?
-If you haven't ever chopped your own tree - start a new tradition, it's a lot of fun.
-There is something special about searching until you lay eyes on the perfect tree and bringing home for your own!
+If you haven't ever chopped your own tree, start a new tradition!
+There is justsomething special about searching until you lay eyes on the absolute perfect tree and bringing it home for your own!

 See a list of Christmas tree farms in the Albany NY area and cut your tree today!